-- Fails to fulfill the university's minimum registration requirement - Requests to withdraw (with the intent to pursue a degree at another university, for personal reasons, or in response to program recommendation) - Receives a marginal or unsatisfactory rating in a periodic review by the academic program and is unable or unwilling to comply with conditions for continuance outlined by the program - Receives two consecutive unsatisfactory ratings in a periodic review by the faculty - Fails to make what the program or the university deem to be satisfactory progress toward a graduate degree student dismissed or facing dismissal may respond to or appeal that termination or impending termination.
+- reasons, or in response to program recommendation) - Receives a marginal or unsatisfactory rating in a periodic review by the academic program and is unable or unwilling to comply with conditions for continuance outlined by the program - Receives two consecutive unsatisfactory ratings in a periodic review by the faculty - Fails to make what the program or the university deem to be satisfactory progress toward a graduate degree - Fails the final oral examination (defense of dissertation, thesis, or project) - Fails the program's comprehensive exam - Violates the university's standards of conduct as outlined in the BYU Honor Code

+Appeal of Termination from Program A student dismissed or facing dismissal may respond to or appeal that termination or impending termination.
 Such responses or appeals should be directed, in writing, to the MFT Program Chair.
 A student who wishes further consideration may appeal to the Director of the School of Family Life (Alan Hawkins: alan_hawkins@byu.edu or 801-422-7088).
-Ultimately, a final appeal may be made to The University Graduate Dean (Wynn Stirling: 801-422-4465 or wynn_stirling@byu.edu)
+Ultimately, a final appeal may be made to The University Graduate Dean (Wynn Stirling: 801-422-4465 or wynn_stirling@byu.edu) who, if circumstances warrant it, may appoint a committee of impartial faculty members to adjudicate the matter.